enyo/enyo.github.io/_posts/2016-01-20-flashlights.md

 </div>

 <p>
-  To make them appear at the right tame, I make use of YouTubes JavaScript API.
+  To make them appear at the right time, I make use of YouTubes JavaScript API.
 In the <code>onStateChange</code>
-  event, I check whether <code>event.data == YT.PlayerState.PLAYING</code> and if so, I start periodic timer with <code>setInterval(updateTime, intervalDelay)</code>, with <code>updateTime</code> being the periodically invoked callback, and <code>intervalDelay</code> the time between each interval (I chose 25ms).
+  event, I check whether <code>event.data == YT.PlayerState.PLAYING</code> and if so, I start a periodic timer with <code>setInterval(updateTime, intervalDelay)</code>, with <code>updateTime</code> being the periodically invoked callback, and <code>intervalDelay</code> the time between each interval (I chose 25ms).
 </p>